bbohosyan/Tower-Defence/README.md

 # Tower-Defence
-I made this game to practice my Java skills
+I develop this game to practice my Java skills